 Within the total aggregate customer imbalance, certain entities are contributing more to packing (or drafting) the pipeline inventory than others.
 The OFO Settlement identified "significant contributors" as an issue for discussion in the OFO Forum.
-These are balancing entities that are creating adverse imbalances on the system.
 The purpose of defining significant contributors is to identify if there is any systematic behavior and to focus on possible corrective measures.
 Appendix A provides data to help this discussion.

-The summary table in Appendix A indicates that the significant contributors per the Settlement definition are largely NBAAs.
+The summary table in Appendix A indicates that the significant contributors per the Settlement definition10 are largely NBAAs.
 Additionally, several of the CPG balancing entities (CTARGAS) and a few of the larger NGSAs were also identified as significant contributors.
-During the quarter, 21 of the 25 NBAA balancing entities and 6 of the 17 CTARGAS balancing entities met the significant contributor criteria at least one time.
-The number of CTARGAS entities being identified as a significant contributor has increased significantly since the last report.
-In the previous quarter, not a single CTARGAS entity met this significant contributor criteria.
+During the quarter, 16 of the 24 NBAA balancing entities and 4 of the